robj411/p2_drivers/code/costing/README.md

 ```

 <!-- \frac{1}{52}M_{R,s}  & w\in[I_R+C_R, I_E)\\\\  -->

 <!-- \frac{1}{52}\left(M_{R,s} + \frac{w-I_E+1}{C_E}M_{E,s}\right) & w\in[I_E, I_E+C_E)\\\\  -->

 <!-- \frac{1}{52}\left(M_{R,s} + M_{E,s}\right)  & w\in[I_E+C_E, I_B)\\\\  -->

 <!-- \frac{1}{52}\left(M_{R,s} + M_{E,s} + \frac{w-I_B+1}{C_B}M_{B}\right) & w\in[I_B, I_B+C_B)\\\\  -->

 where $I_R = 12$ is the number of weeks to initial manufacturing for
-reserved capacity, $C_R = 10$ is the number of weeks to scale up to full
+reserved capacity, and $C_R = 10$ is its number of weeks to scale up to
-capacity; $I_B = 48$ is the number of weeks to initial manufacturing for
+full capacity; $I_B = 48$ is the number of weeks to initial
-built and unreserved capacity, $C_B = 16$ is the number of weeks to
+manufacturing for newly built (and, therefore, unreserved) capacity, and
-scale up to full capacity, and
+$C_B = 16$ is its number of weeks to scale up to full capacity; and

 ``` math
 I_E = \begin{cases}